aixoss/aix-puppet/README.md

       facter).
 Results can be found into ./output/facter/standalones_kept.yml file, and into ./output/facter/standalones_skipped.yml file.
 This
-      'standalones' facter takes some time at the beginning of AixAutomation module, but is necessary to know the usable standalone.<br>
+      'standalones' facter takes some time at the beginning of AixAutomation module, but is necessary to know the usable standalones.<br>
-    - (preparation for) vios: you'll find results on this factor into ./output/facter/vios_kept.yml file, and into ./output/facter/vios_skipped.yml file.<br>
+    - vios: to gather data on all VIOS managed by the NIM server.
+      As a matter of fact list of VIOS is restricted to the ones really used in manifests/init.pp as explained above (refer to 'applied_manifest' facter).
+Results can be found into ./output/facter/vios_skipped.yml file and ./output/facter/vios_kept.yml file.<br>
+    - hmc: to gather data on all HMC managed by the NIM server.

 ### Custom types and providers
- Three custom type and their providers constitute the AixAutomation module.<br>
+ Four custom type and their providers constitute the AixAutomation module.<br>
  All custom types utilizations are documented into './examples/init.pp'<br>
- These tree custom types constitute the vocabulary which can be used as part of Puppet DSL into manifest file, to perform resources declaration. <br>
+ These four custom types constitute the vocabulary which can be used as part of Puppet DSL into manifest file, to perform resources declaration. <br>

  #### Custom type: download (provider: suma)